President Trump Executive Orders and Proclamations

 If you are inside of the United States and you are eligible for asylum, we recommend that you apply.
 Despite rapid changes and shifts in the Administration’s priorities, it is probably better for an eligible applicant to apply and have an application pending than to have nothing pending at all.
 However, many factors are considered in determining eligibility for asylum.
 A fear of persecution alone may not be sufficient for you to be successful.
 It is very important that you speak to a reputable immigration lawyer before you file any paperwork.
-Seeking an attorney’s advice is particularly important for anyone who has been accused of, charged with, or convicted of a crime or (2) who has ever interacted with immigration officials in the past.
+Seeking an attorney’s advice is particularly important for anyone (1) who has been accused of, charged with, or convicted of a crime or (2) who has ever interacted with immigration officials in the past.

-How will the Executive Orders affect an applicant trying to apply for asylum at the border?
+How will the Executive Orders and Presidential Proclamation affect an applicant trying to apply for asylum at the border?

-The new Executive Orders should not change an applicant’s right to apply for asylum at the border.
-However, even before the Executive Orders were released, it was very difficult to apply for asylum at the border.
+The new policies should not change an applicant’s right to apply for asylum at the border.
+However, even before the Trump Administration was elected, it was very difficult to apply for asylum at the border.
 We have heard many reports that asylum seekers are regularly turned away at the border even if they expressed a fear of persecution to border patrol officials.
 You do not need to apply for asylum at the border if you are admitted or if you cross the border without permission.
 That is, anyone inside the U.S. may apply for asylum from within the country.
 For now, most asylum applicants who apply from inside the U.S. are not being detained.
 Most applicants are also allowed to remain in the U.S. until a decision is made on their claim.